Working From Home – The New Normal

 Usually the last stage, here it comes first.
 At the moment the world is an uncertain place.
 The phrase du jour is ‘unprecedented times.’
 That means that no one has got it totally figured out.
 Everyone is muddling their way through the multiple video conferencing apps, the exhaustive news coverage while simultaneously juggling their personal relationships.
 So give yourself a break.
 Self-care has never been so important.
 No one is expecting perfection.
 No one is expecting you to become a working from home machine.
 We’re all just doing our best.
 And that’s all we can do.

 You may live in a sprawling mansion or a small studio apartment.
 Either way, it’s important to carve out some dedicated space when you’re working from home.
 If you have multiple rooms, this might mean creating your own home office (if you don’t already have one).
 If you have a smaller space, then organisation is key, making sure to store your work paraphernalia away at the end of the day.
 You may be working from home but you can still separate your job from your home life.
-Creating a division between work space and living/relaxation space can give you the distance to rest and recuperate.
+Creating a division between work space and living/relaxation space using some cleaver decor can give you the distance to rest and recuperate.

 An Open Mind